MrEdWoods/ARCframework-OpenAcademicEdition/docs/ARC-Framework-Protocol_Human-AI-Contextualization 052125-5.md

 **Abstract**

-As artificial intelligence (AI) systems increasingly mediate knowledge work, decision-making, and strategic operations, the integrity of human-AI contextualizationhow humans frame, interpret, and act on AI outputshas emerged as a critical ethical and epistemic concern.
-This paper presents the ARC FrameworkAccurate, Reliable, Contextualas a structured protocol for auditing and enhancing the trustworthiness of AI-generated intelligence.
+As artificial intelligence (AI) systems increasingly mediate knowledge work, decision-making, and strategic operations, the integrity of human-AI contextualization, is how humans frame, interpret, and act on AI outputs has emerged as a critical ethical and epistemic concern.
+This paper presents the ARC Framework Accurate, Reliable, Contextual as a structured protocol for auditing and enhancing the trustworthiness of AI-generated intelligence.
 Developed under the ARC AI Framework Initiative, a research and governance effort focused on responsible AI deployment, ARC is grounded in peer-reviewed research and aligned with institutional standards.
 It mitigates known risks such as hallucination, bias propagation, and context drift.
 Tier 1 embeds rigor through role definition, source validation, and citation integrity; Tier 2 guides users through analysis, reframing, and context-aligned commitment.

-In this 2025 revision, ARC is formalized as an epistemic protocola reproducible system with defined checkpoints for validation, citation, and judgment.
+In this 2025 revision, ARC is formalized as an epistemic protocol a reproducible system with defined checkpoints for validation, citation, and judgment.
 It integrates Retrieval-Augmented Generation (RAG) as a Tier-1 engine for source-grounded generation and redefines the A in the ARC Loop as Analyze/Audit, uniting interpretive critique with forensic traceability.
 Together, these developments position ARC as a full-spectrum, governance-ready protocol for responsible, context-aware AI deployment.

 **Keywords:** ARC Framework, Epistemic Trust, Human-AI Collaboration, Contextual Intelligence, Tier-1 Validation & Rigor, Tier-2 Decision & Refinement, AI Governance

 **Introduction**

 The rapid integration of AI systems across sectors such as education, governance, climate modeling, and healthcare has raised urgent concerns about the trustworthiness of machine-generated outputs (Floridi & Cowls, 2022).
 Many generative AI models, including large language models, are prone to hallucinated facts, fragile logic chains, and contextual misalignment (Raji et al., 2020).
-These failures are not mere technical glitchesthey represent deeper epistemological vulnerabilities in how knowledge is produced, framed, and interpreted.
+These failures are not mere technical glitches they represent deeper epistemological vulnerabilities in how knowledge is produced, framed, and interpreted.
 To address these challenges, the ARC Framework has evolved into a structured, human-centered protocol designed to ensure AI output integrity across three foundational dimensions: Accuracy, Reliability, and Contextuality (Woods, 2025).

 More than a conceptual model, ARC functions as a repeatable epistemic protocol, integrating role-specific prompting, citation validation, and traceable reasoning steps.
 Recent industry consensus supports this evolution.